1.0 / 5.0

-Extensive testing and research for this Betternet VPN review uncovered many concerning issues: embedded malware, tracking libraries, IP leaks, DNS leaks, poor speeds, and bad reliability.
+Extensive testing and research for this Betternet VPN review uncovered many concerning issues: embedded malware, tracking libraries, IP address leaks, DNS leaks, poor speeds, and bad reliability.
 Perhaps most concerning is the fact that Betternet has been caught embedding malware and tracking into their VPN apps, while promising to protect the privacy and security of its users.
+Betternet is yet another example showing the dangers of using free VPN services.

 - Low price (free)